sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Data Workspace and Data Integration.md

 Since Data Warehousing is closely related to the SQL experience persona, you can leverage many of the features that you may be accustomed to using in SQL Server, such as:

-- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-tables" target="_blank">Create Tables</a>
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-tables" >Create Tables</a>

    Creating a table in Fabric is a remarkably similar process to creating a table in SQL Server.
 You can initiate a new query within the Fabric editor or SQL Server Management Studio (SSMS) and execute the 'create table' script, which will result in the table's creation within Microsoft Fabric.

   <p><img src="https://github.com/sqlballs/MicrosoftFabricPre-Con/assets/45181391/11f9beaa-6d57-4538-b2db-89f1470c7e56" height = 100>

-- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-load-data" target="_blank">Load data using T-SQL</a>
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-load-data" >Load data using T-SQL</a>

 Loading data into your newly created table is a straightforward process.
 You can achieve this with ease by utilizing the COPY INTO T-SQL statement.
 This statement allows you to efficiently load data into your tables.

 <p><img src="https://github.com/sqlballs/MicrosoftFabricPre-Con/assets/45181391/717e6430-b66d-4fd1-bda5-7ef97e1e4d0f" height = 200>

-- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-clone-table" target="_blank">Clone a table using T-SQL</a>
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-clone-table" >Clone a table using T-SQL</a>

 Microsoft Fabric offers the capability to create near-instantaneous zero-copy clones with minimal storage costs.